 The following is a summary of the data protection rights available to individuals in the EU/EEA/UK with respect to their personal information.
 The rights may only apply in certain circumstances and are subject to certain exemptions.
 Please see below for a summary of your rights.
 You can exercise those rights using one of the methods in the “Contact Us” details below.

 Summary of your rights

-· Right of access to your personal information You have the right to receive a copy of your personal information that we hold about you, subject to certain exemptions.
+- Right of access to your personal information.
+You have the right to receive a copy of the personal information that we hold about you, subject to certain exemptions.

-· Right to rectify your personal information You have the right to ask us to correct your personal information that we hold where it is incorrect or incomplete.
+- Right to rectify your personal information.
+You have the right to ask us to correct the personal information that we hold where it is incorrect or incomplete.

-· Right to erasure of your personal information You have the right to ask that your personal information be deleted in certain circumstances.
-For example (i) where your personal information is no longer necessary in relation to the purposes for which they were collected or otherwise used; (ii) if you withdraw your consent and there is no other legal ground for which we rely on for the continued use of your personal information; (iii) if you object to the use of your personal information (as set out below); (iv) if we have used your personal information unlawfully; or (v) if your personal information needs to be erased to comply with a legal obligation.
+- Right to the erasure of your personal information.
+You have the right to ask that your personal information be deleted in certain circumstances.
+For example (i) where your personal information is no longer necessary in relation to the purposes for which they were collected or otherwise used; (ii) if you withdraw your consent and there is no other legal ground for which we rely upon the continued use of your personal information; (iii) if you object to the use of your personal information (as set out below); (iv) if we have used your personal information unlawfully; or (v) if your personal information needs to be erased to comply with a legal obligation.

-· Right to withdraw consent You have the right to withdraw your consent at any time where we rely on consent to use your personal information.
+- Right to withdraw consent.
+You have the right to withdraw your consent at any time to use your personal information.

-· Right to complain to the relevant data protection authority You have the right to complain to the relevant data protection authority where you think we have not used your personal information in accordance with data protection law.
+- Right to complain to the relevant data protection authority.
+You have the right to complain to the relevant data protection authority if you think we have not used your personal information in accordance with data protection law.
 You may lodge a complaint with the authority in the Member State of your habitual residence or of an alleged infringement of data protection law.